juspay/omnix/README.md

 ## Nix workflows

-Inside the nix develop shell (activated by direnv) you can use any of the `cargo` or `rustc` commands.
+Inside the nix develop shell (activated by direnv) you can use any of the `cargo` or `rustc` commands, as well as [`just`](https://just.systems/) workflows.
 Nix specific commands can also be used to work with the project:

 ```sh
 # Full nix build